Professor Nathan Hill

 Ms Do coordinates and delivers the Korean Studies programme at the Trinity Centre for Asian Studies, including the Korean language modules and the Korean extramural programme.

-Ms Zhou is a Mandarin Language Instructor at the Trinity Centre for Asian Studies and is responsible for the Broad Curriculum and Extracurricular Mandarin programmes.
+Ms Wang is a Mandarin Language Instructor at the Trinity Centre for Asian Studies and programme coordinator for Trinity Language and Culture Elective modules.
+Her Ph.D. focuses on the implementation of Computer-Assisted Language Learning in post-primary education in Ireland.

 Dr Chung Kam Kwok